 }

-<h3>Initialization</h3>initializationbecomesinitializedinitializatione
+<h3>Static Initialization</h3>

+Static initialization occurs when a static variable becomes initialized.
+The initialization value has to be constant and known at compile time.
+No code is generated, instead a memory block holding the value is created.

 The <k>GenerateStaticInitializer</k> class basically performs the same task as the <k>GenerateAutoInitializer</k> class above: it interprets the initialization and compare it to the defined type.
 However, it does not generate assignment instruction, but rather initialization assembly instructions.
 One difference compared to the auto initialization case is that if the array, struct, or union is not completely initialized we need add zeros for the remaining part.